-The unique, interdisciplinary nature of the department is demonstrated in the breadth of ongoing research projects by faculty and students alike at the Department of Ancient Mediterranean and Near Eastern Studies.
+The unique, interdisciplinary nature of the department is demonstrated in the breadth of ongoing research projects and archaeological excavations by faculty and students alike at the Department of Ancient Mediterranean and Near Eastern Studies.

 A preliminary geophysical survey of the site in March 2018 has confirmed the importance and massive scale of the site.
 The project piloted a range of micromorphological analyses for studying Roman agricultural production and digital archaeological recording systems.
 In conjunction with this project, Dr. McCarty led a field school in the summer of 2019.

 Previously, from 2013 to 2018, he co-directed the excavation of a Roman temple and a medieval village in Alba Iulia, Romania.
 The archaeological project focused on reconstructing aspects of ancient cults and practices in the Roman Empire and understanding the dynamics of the post-Roman period in Dacia.
 The project also served as a field school for introducing students to modern excavation techniques and interpretive practices.

 Professor Gregg Gardener leads the archaeological field school at the Horvat Midras site in Israel.
 This course trains students in the principles and methods of field archaeology as practiced in the Mediterranean and Near East.
 The course provides students with an understanding of the archaeology and history of ancient Palestine, with special attention to the Hellenistic, Roman, Byzantine, Ayyubid and Mamluk and Roman eras (fourth century BCE through sixteenth century CE).
 It includes fieldwork, guided study trips to other archaeological sites in the area, visits to museums, and lectures.
 This project collaborates with Dr. Orit Peleg-Barkat of the Institute of Archaeology of the Hebrew University of Jerusalem.